-- ✤ "Accrual" employees earn 1 hour of Paid Leave for every 40 hours worked - Employees "accrue" up to 40 hours per year - A part-time, temporary, or seasonal worker is entitled to earn Paid Leave under the Act, but because they work less, they might never accrue a full 40 hours of leave in one year. - Example: Employee A works 10 hours a week, earns 1 hours of paid leave every 4 weeks; works 50 weeks per year = earns approx. 12 hours a year - Example: Employee B works 20 hours a week, earns 2 hours every 4 weeks, works 50 weeks per year = approx. 24 hours a year
+- \ "Accrual" employees earn 1 hour of Paid Leave for every 40 hours worked - Employees "accrue" up to 40 hours per year - A part-time, temporary, or seasonal worker is entitled to earn Paid Leave under the Act, but because they work less, they might never accrue a full 40 hours of leave in one year. - Example: Employee A works 20 hours a week, earns 2 hours every 4 weeks, works 50 weeks per year = approx. 24 hours a year